alexiamcdonald/metaprogramming/slides/script.md

-Talk about yourself.
+I'm Alexia.
+Currently I work at DoneSafe as the Dev team where we make occupational health and safety apps.
+You can follow me on twitter @thespacepony or check out my website which I never update.

-Alexia is doing her talk on Metaprogramming in Ruby and she wants to show everyone how easy it is.
-She read this amazing book by Paolo Perrotta called Metaprogramming Ruby 2: Program like the Ruby Pros.
+Alexia read this amazing book by Paolo Perrotta called Metaprogramming Ruby 2:
+Program like the Ruby Pros.
+She decides that after reading the book she is going to do a talk on the topic in the style of Fan Fiction.

-She decides that she is going to drag her friend Candy Goodison into her talk because she believes their needs to be more women doing technical talks at meetups in order to provide good role models for the Ruby community.
+Her friend Candy Goodison is sitting in the crowd.
+Alexia ushers Candy to get up and join her on stage because she believes there needs to be more women doing technical talks at meetups in order to provide good role models for the Ruby community.
+She is going to show Candy how to metaprogram.
 Yay!
-Let's smash the Patriarchy with women and Pokemon!
+Let's smash the Patriarchy!

-Candy has been working at Red Bubble for 7 months and has heard all about metaprogramming from Alexia.

 Candy talks about herself and then says.

 Candy - "Metaprogramming sounds intimidating, Alexia.
 I'm not sure I could do it"

-Alexia - "Candy, Metaprogramming is just misunderstood.
+Alexia - "Candy, I think we need to talk about feelings.
+You and other juniors probably feel intimidated.
+But let me tell you even senior developers can find metaprogramming intimidating.
+It's pretty much everywhere in your ruby on rails app and because of that it can be misunderstood.
 I'll show you but first I need to explain a few things."

-Go to what is metaprogramming slide.
+Metaprogramming is basically code that writes code.
+It gives you the ability to do a bunch of really cool things like open up classes or override methods in class.
+These abilities give you the power to customise your program and it can do this at run time.
+It's super powerful!

 Candy - "Whoa that sure sounds super powerful!
 What do you mean when you say you can open up classes and override methods?"

 Alexia - "Well it's simple!
 Have you ever ran into ` undefined method ... for nil:NilClass`?

 Candy- "Yeah it's really annoying!"